MarkusMaiwald/maiwald.work/replit.md

 ## Overview

 This is a React-based portfolio application that simulates a macOS desktop environment with a terminal interface.
-The application presents a professional portfolio in an interactive terminal format, allowing users to navigate through different sections using Unix-like commands.
+The application presents Markus Maiwald as a strategic technology architect and founder of Maiwald Enterprises BV.
+The portfolio positions personal projects (custom OS development, TTRPG with SSI/DID) as strategic R&D that demonstrates deep technical capabilities and forward-thinking innovation.
 The application supports both English and German languages and includes a contact form functionality.

 ## System Architecture